evannetwork/vade-evan/README.md

 ## About

-This crate allows you to use to work with DIDs and zero knowledge proof VCs on Trust and Trace.
+This crate allows you to use to work with DIDs and zero knowledge proof VCs.
-It offers a command line interface and a wasm package to work with a pre-configured [`Vade`] instance for Trust and Trace.
+It offers a command line interface and support to build package for C, Java, WASM, and exports a `VadeEvan` API to use the same functionalities in other Rust projects.

 ## Compiling vade-evan